David Bitner

-David I. "Dave" Bitner (December 11, 1948 – September 8, 2011) was an American Republican politician from Florida.
-He served in the Florida House of Representatives.
-He was first elected to the Florida House in 1992.
+David Bitner (December 11, 1948 – September 8, 2011) was a Republican politician from Florida who served as a member of the Florida House of Representatives from 1992 to 2000 and as chairman of the Republican Party of Florida in 2011.

 Early years

 Bitner was born in Hagerstown, Maryland.

 Education

 Bitner graduated from the North Hagerstown High School.
 Bitner was chairman of the Republican Party of Florida.
 He served in the Florida House of Representatives.

 Personal information

 Bitner and his family currently reside in Port Charlotte.
 Along with being a politician, Bitner was also a small business owner.

 Family

 Bitner had one daughter named Jennifer Virginia.